bboymega/Termux_url_opener_all_in_one_downloader/README.md

 # Changelog
 ```
+Updated on Jun 13 2020: Change spotdl Output format from flac to mp3.
-Updated on Jun 12 2020: Added Spotify Support and youtube-dl Audio Conversion
+Updated on Jun 12 2020: Added Spotify Support and youtube-dl Audio Conversion.

 ```